agshadow/hotrocksv2/README.md

 # Set Up azure
-now create a resource - webapp select docker containerand other info and select free plan
+Now create a resource -> webapp

-click next to docker
+Select docker container and other info and select free plan

-select private container registry
+Click next to docker and select private container registry

-in docker settings
+Private container registry settings settings
 SERVER URL : https://ghcr.io
 USERNAME: your username
-PASSWORD: your PAT from github (from https://github.com/settings/tokens) FULL IMAGE NAME AND TAg : ghcr.io/<your username>/publish-packages/hotrocksv2:latest
+PASSWORD: your PAT from github (create one at https://github.com/settings/tokens) FULL IMAGE NAME AND TAg : ghcr.io/<your username>/publish-packages/hotrocksv2:latest

-once ths is created you should be able to view your web app.
+Once ths is created you should be able to view your web app.

-now turn on the continous deployment:
+Nnow turn on the continous deployment:
-Deployment -> deployment center contains the container settings turn on continuous deployment and save
+Deployment -> Deployment Center contains the container settings Curn on continuous deployment and save

-this continouous deployment creates a webhook resource which will fire which will fire each time we push a container.
+Continouous Deployment creates a webhook URL we will use when the docker push gets triggered by the github push.

-copy the web hook and add it to your github -> repo -> settings - > webhooks
+Copy the Webhook URL.
+Go to Github -> Your Repo -> Settings - > Webhooks and create a new webhook.
+Use the URL copied, the rest of the settings you can leave as default.

-now still in the webapp control panel go to settings->Configuration and add enviornment variables as per the local .env file, to the Application Settings section.
+Now back in azure, in the webapp control panel go to Settings->Configuration and add all of tge enviornment variables in your local .env file to the Application Settings section.
 Dont forget to save it.